smartsheet-samples/csharp-read-write-sheet/readme.md

 ## Setup
-Update the App.config file with an API access token, obtained from the Smartsheet Account button, under Personal settings
+Set the system environment variable `SMARTSHEET_ACCESS_TOKEN` to the value of your access token, obtained from the Smartsheet Account button, under Personal settings.

 Build and run the application.